-This is a guided tour on foot in the Plateau and Mile End neighborhoods
+Location: This is a guided tour on foot in the Mile-End neighbourhood.

-Learn about chocolate throughout history, from Mesoamerican and precolonial history, colonial production, industrial production, and the bean-to-bar movement.
-If you’re thirsty for knowledge about the hows or whys of chocolate and have a palette and nose eager to explore the subtleties of high-quality cacao, then this tour is perfect for you!
+You can probably name a few grape varietals; can you name any cacao varietals?
+Did you know that chocolate is twice as complex as wine?
+Learn about chocolate throughout history: from Mesoamerican and precolonial history, to colonial production, to industrial production, to the bean-to-bar movement.
+Come learn and taste with us!
+If you’re hungry for knowledge about everything chocolate and have a palette and nose eager to explore the subtleties of high-quality cacao, then this tour is perfect for you!

 This tour has about 2.5 kilometres of walking or about 1.5 miles so please wear appropriate foot wear and dress for the weather conditions of the day.

 We recommend not to bring children under 12 as there are parts of the tour where there is a lot of information and it might be a bit too static for a younger child.
 There is also a lot of caffeine and this can be too much for children and for pregnant women.
 If you are with many children, it might be worth looking into a private tour where we can take you to stops that are more fun for kids.